 UserQuery object will inherit from that.

-Avram forms are classes used for creating and updating records in the database.
-This process is generally for interaction with users through HTML forms.
+Avram operations are classes used for creating and updating records in the database.

 Similar to the